 Gordon Rule - The State Board of Education rule (6A-10.030, Florida Administrative Code), as recommended by Senator Gordon, that establishes mathematics and English requirements for the associate in arts and the baccalaureate degrees.

-Information Technology (IT) - Information technology touches every aspect of Florida’s Community College System – from the way it is used in the day-to-day operation of a campus to the courses students choose to take.
-IT has two major components: 1) the use of information technology to provide information, counseling and courseware to students; and 2) the commitment by community colleges to train workers for jobs in new technology fields.
+Information Technology (IT) - Information technology touches every aspect of Florida’s College System institution System – from the way it is used in the day-to-day operation of a campus to the courses students choose to take.
+IT has two major components: 1) the use of information technology to provide information, counseling and courseware to students; and 2) the commitment by Florida College System institutions to train workers for jobs in new technology fields.

-Institutional Site - An instructional unit of a community college consisting of unowned facilities, leased for no more than one year, and housing very limited instructional services and no support services.
+Institutional Site - An instructional unit of a Florida College System institution consisting of unowned facilities, leased for no more than one year, and housing very limited instructional services and no support services.
 Institutional sites cannot receive PECO funds for facilities.

-Inter-Institutional Articulation Agreement - A signed agreement between the superintendent of each school district in the service area and the president of the community college outlining the overall terms of coordination between institutions.
+Inter-Institutional Articulation Agreement - A signed agreement between the superintendent of each school district in the service area and the president of the Florida College System institution outlining the overall terms of coordination between institutions.

 Internship - Refers to postsecondary work-based learning in which a partnership is established between the schools, the employer or business, and the student for the purpose of providing practical education to the student through productive work opportunities.
 A signed agreement between all parties, outlining a student's cooperative learning plan, is a necessary component of an internship.